 This behavior is fundamental for tasks like:

-These request-level scripts are where you define the specific setup and validation logic unique to each API call, working in concert with the broader collection and folder scripts.
+These request-level scripts are where you define the specific setup, teardown, and validation logic unique to each API call, working in concert with the broader collection and folder scripts.

-While the Sandwich Flow is the default behavior, you can explicitly set the desired execution flow (either Sandwich or Sequential) for your collection within your bruno.json configuration file.
+While the Sandwich Flow is the default behavior, you can explicitly set the desired execution flow (either Sandwich or Sequential) for your collection in your collection configuration.

 bruno.json